-This figure plots event studies of the IV coefficients and 95% confidence intervals of the specification in Equation 1.
+This figure plots event studies of the reduced form coefficients and 95% confidence interval in Equation 3, scaled by the correlation between the leave-one-out 2011 audit rate and the actual 2011 audit rate in the weighted border hospital sample (1.04).
 The omitted year is 2010.
-Each coefficient estimates the effect of a 1pp increase in 2011 audit rate on a hospital-level outcome in a given year.
+Each coefficient represents the effect of a one percentage point increase in 2011 audit rate on a hospital-level outcome.
 Observation stays are defined as outpatient claims associated with revenue center "0760" or "0762," or the HCPCS procedure codes "G0378" or "G0379."
 Outpatient revenue is the sum of all Medicare outpatient payments.
-Sample is comprised of hospitals within 100 miles of the RAC border with at least 1 hospital in their "neighbor comparison group."
-Data: Medicare outpatient claims.
+The sample comprises hospitals within a hundred miles of the RAC border with at least 1 hospital in their neighbor comparison group.